vytasrgl/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 |---------------|-----------------------------------------------------------------------------
 |`livedata=xxx` | name relative or absolute path to your own private LIVEDATA folder.
 Do not add trailing / on this path<br>Recommended is you use `RAWDATA/yourbotfolder/LIVEDATA` to keep all your data in one place.
 You can have your own live data, yet use ChatScripts default `LIVEDATA/SYSTEM` and `LIVEDATA/ENGLISH` by providing paths to the `system=` and `english=` parameters as well as the `livedata=` parameter
 |`topic=xxx` | name relative or absolute path to your own private TOPIC folder.
 Do not add trailing / on this path `/`
+|`buildfiles=xxx` | name relative or absolute path to your own folder where filesxxx.txt is found.
+Do not add trailing / on this path `/`
 |`users=xxx`    | name relative or absolute path to where you want the USERS folder to be.
 Do not add trailing `/`
 |`logs=xxx`     | name relative or absolute path to where you want the LOGS folder to be.
 Do not add trailing `/`
 |`userlog`      | Store a user-bot log in USERS directory (default)